Defined Benefit Members

 Definitions of some of the words you may come across when you're dealing with your pension

-A member of the Plan, currently employed by DXC, making contributions and building up benefits.
+A member of the Scheme, currently employed by DXC, making contributions and building up benefits.

 Any contributions you choose the make above the standard level of contributions within your pension scheme.